facebook/react-native-website/docs/react-native-gradle-plugin.md

 This is the entrypoint file for the React Native CLI.
 Default is `../node_modules/react-native/cli.js`.
 The entrypoint file is needed as the plugin needs to invoke the CLI for bundling and creating your app.

-If you're in a monorepo or using a different package manager, you can use adjust `cliFile` to your setup.
+If you're in a monorepo or using a different package manager, you can adjust `cliFile` to your setup.
 You can customize it as follows:

 ```groovy